drimal/ChicagoAptRental/talks/markdown/slides.md

 - beds
 - baths
 - one-hot-encoded neighborhoods
-- Explored other features like number of train/bus stations and other amenities around the neighborhood using locationiq.com api but the improvement was minimal so these didnot get into the final model.
+- Explored other features like number of train/bus stations and other amenities around the neighborhood using locationiq.com api but the improvement was minimal so these did not get into the final model.

 </div>
 <div class='right'>